 When a reporting person submits a report, the Whistleblowing Manager immediately receives an email notification.
 The Whistleblowing Manager can then access all reports from the Dashboard, and quickly identify the status of each.

-In your Whistleblowing Management Dashboard you have full access to all the requests, with all the necessary details — the Creation Date, Type, Subject, Status and a Detail Icon.
+In your Whistleblowing Management Dashboard you have full access to all the requests, with all the necessary details — the Creation Date, Type, Reporting Person, Status and a Detail Icon.

-When you click on the icon, all report details become visible.
+When you click on a report, all report details become visible.
 This allows you to promptly address any reported issues while ensuring a secure and confidential channel for whistleblowers.

-From this “Report details” panel, you have the capability to assign different statuses to each report, helping you track the different phases of report processing.
+From this “Report details” panel, you have the capability to assign different statuses, add notes, and see the full history for each report, helping you track the different phases of report processing.

 Received: Once a report is received, review it and advance to the next step.
 Remember that upon submission, by default, the online form displays an acknowledgment receipt to the whistleblower.
 For non-anonymous reports, consider reaching out to the whistleblower in writing within 7 days.